-Dr. Sharpe joined Georgetown University as the Undergraduate Dean, Director of Undergraduate Programs at Georgetown's McDonough School of Business in June, 2009.
+Dr. Sharpe joined Georgetown University as the Undergraduate Dean and director of Undergraduate Programs at Georgetown's McDonough School of Business in June, 2009.
 In this position, she is responsible for creation of global programs; implementation of academic policies; development of partnerships with non-profit and for-profit organizations; continuous improvement of the undergraduate curriculum; management of academic advising and scheduling; and donor development to support new initiatives.
 Her career spans more than 20 years as a faculty member, including several years at Bowdoin College and at Babson College.
-She has authored over 30 articles in the areas of analytics, statistics education, and women in science and currently serves on the board of three non-profit organizations.
-Sharpe earned a B.A. in Mathematics and German from Mount Holyoke College, a M.S. in Biomathematics from the University of North Carolina, and a Ph.D. in Systems Engineering from the University of Virginia.
+She has authored more than 30 articles in the areas of analytics, statistics education, and women in science and currently serves on the board of three non-profit organizations.
+Sharpe earned a B.A. in mathematics and German from Mount Holyoke College, a M.S. in biomathematics from the University of North Carolina, and a Ph.D. in systems engineering from the University of Virginia.

 For almost 20 years, Patricia Grant has worked in a variety of administrative roles at Cornell, Binghamton, and Temple Universities, as well as the University of Pennsylvania, where she obtained her master’s and doctoral degrees in higher education management.
 In her former position, she was engaged in academic affairs work as the Director of Undergraduate Studies at Temple University within the College of Education.
 In this capacity, she was charged with the academic and professional development of approximately 1,800 undergraduate students.
 Dr. Grant has served as an adjunct professor, teaching a range of topics from research design to organizational change.
 She is a logophile with a mild dependence on Scrabble and Readers Digest.

 Advises Classes of 2015 and 2016, Last Names G-N.